ROBERT SIEGEL, HOST:

 OBAMA: The notion that my White House would purposely release classified national security information is offensive.

 SHAPIRO: At the end of the day, Attorney General Eric Holder announced that he'd appointed two prosecutors to investigate whether any laws were broken with the leaks.
 Ari Shapiro, NPR News, the White House.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.